Éric Junior Dina Ebimbe: Paris Saint-Germain

-Developed in the Paris Saint-Germain Academy, Dina Ebimbe signed his first professional contract with Paris Saint-Germain on 2 July 2018.
+Developed in the Paris Saint-Germain Academy, Dina Ebimbe signed his first professional contract with Paris Saint-Germain (PSG) on 2 July 2018.
 He spent the 2018–19 season with the reserve team.

-2019–20: Loan to Le Havre

 On 5 July 2019, Le Havre announced that Dina Ebimbe had joined the Ligue 2 side on loan.
 Three weeks later on 26 July, he made his professional debut in a 2–2 draw against Ajaccio.
 He scored his first professional goal on 30 August 2019, in a 3–0 win against Caen.

-2020–21: Loan to Dijon

 On 6 July 2020, Dijon announced the loan signing of Dina Ebimbe with an option to buy.
 He made his debut in a 1–0 defeat to Angers on 22 August.
 On 9 June 2021, Dijon exercised the option-to-buy in Dina Ebimbe's loan deal.
 However, Paris Saint-Germain exercised their right to veto Dijon's purchase.
 Dijon received a transfer fee in compensation.

-2021–22: Return to Paris Saint-Germain

 Ahead of the 2021–22 season, Dina Ebimbe returned to Paris Saint-Germain.
 He participated in pre-season, and went on to make his professional debut for the club in 1–0 Trophée des Champions loss to Lille on 1 August 2021.
 Dina Ebimbe made his Ligue 1 debut for PSG in a 2–1 win over Troyes on 7 August.

-2022–23: Loan to Eintracht Frankfurt
+Eintracht Frankfurt

 On 21 August 2022, Dina Ebimbe extended his contract with PSG until June 2024 and joined Bundesliga club Eintracht Frankfurt on a season-long loan deal with an option to buy, made mandatory should the club survive relegation.
+On 30 May 2023, following the conclusion of 2022–23 season, Eintracht Frankfurt announced that Dina Ebimbe had joined the club on a permanent basis until June 2027.

+Loan to Brest

+On 1 September 2025, Dina Ebimbe returned to France and joined Brest on loan with an option to buy.

 International career

-Dina Ebimbe is a France youth international.
+Dina Ebimbe is a former France youth international.
 He has represented his nation at under-20 and under-21 level.

+In October 2024, Dina Ebimbe was included in the Cameroon national team's preliminary squad for the first time.